 One participant commented that JVET-W0062 used VTM 12.0 with ALF and SAO disabled as an anchor.
 It was decided to re-compute the BD-Rate performance compared to the VTM-11.0-nnvc anchor.

-On the different QP range:

 One participant suggested to compute the BD-Rate performance of all proposals over the range of QP27, 32, 37, 42.
 This would just be for 4K only results, as all of the other results used a QP range of QP22, 27, 32, 37, 42.

 One participant suggested to prepare an additional plot that attempts to compare the super-resolution and in-loop filtering technologies.